-Your program fee includes a shared bedroom on the Banff Centre campus for the duration of your program.
+Your program fee includes a single bedroom on the Banff Centre campus for the duration of your program.

 Get connected with other artists on campus and focus on your projects in a creative environment while we take care of the day-to-day essentials.

 Using a credit-based system to dine on campus, our flexible meal plans allow you to select meals according to your own needs during your stay.
 Banff Centre can respond to most dietary requests.

-The Regular Flex meal plan includes $30 credit per day, equivalent to lunch and dinner in Vistas Dining Room.
+The Full Flex meal plan is equivalent to $58 credit per day, equivalent to breakfast, lunch and dinner at our Buffet service.

 Fees & Financial Assistance

-Application fee: $65 for each individual
+Application fee: $65 ($35 for applicants who identify as Indigenous)

-If you would like to be considered, please complete the Financial Aid section in SlideRoom when uploading your supporting materials.
-No discount is available if participants are unable to stay for the full course.
+If you would like to be considered, please complete the Financial Aid section when uploading your supporting materials to SlideRoom.